-Note 2 Capital Requirements and Regulatory Restrictions
+Capital Requirements and Regulatory Restrictions

 The Company and the Bank are subject to various regulatory capital requirements administered by the federal banking agencies.
 Failure to meet minimum capital requirements can result in certain mandatory, and possibly additional discretionary actions by regulators that, if undertaken, could have a direct material effect on the Company's consolidated financial statements.
 Under capital adequacy guidelines, the Company and the Bank must meet specific capital guidelines that involve quantitative measures of assets, liabilities and certain off-balance sheet items as calculated under regulatory accounting practices.
-The Company and the Bank's capital amounts and classifications are also subject to qualitative judgments by the regulators about components, risk weightings and other factors.
+The Company's and the Bank's capital amounts and classifications are also subject to qualitative judgments by the regulators about components, risk weightings and other factors.

-Quantitative measures established by regulators to ensure capital adequacy require the Company and the Bank to maintain minimum amounts and ratios of total and Tier I capital to risk-weighted assets, and of Tier I capital to average assets.
-Management believes that as of December 31, 2013 and 2012, the Company and the Bank met all capital adequacy requirements to which they are subject.
+Quantitative measures established by regulators to ensure capital adequacy require the Company and the Bank to maintain minimum amounts and ratios of total and Tier I capital and common equity Tier I capital to risk-weighted assets, and of Tier I capital to average assets.
+Management believes that as of December 31, 2015 and 2014, the Company and the Bank met all capital adequacy requirements to which they are subject.

 Effective July 2, 2013, the Federal Reserve Board approved final rules known as the "Basel III Capital Rules" that substantially revise the risk-based capital and leverage capital requirements applicable to bank holding companies and depository institutions, including the Company and the Bank.
-The Basel III Capital Rules implement aspects of the Basel III capital framework agreed upon by the Basel Committee and incorporates changes required by the Dodd-Frank Act.
+The Basel III Capital Rules implement aspects of the Basel III capital framework agreed upon by the Basel Committee and incorporate changes required by the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 Among other things, the Basel III Capital Rules establish stricter capital requirements and calculation standards, as well as more restrictive risk weightings for certain loans and facilities.
-The Basel III Capital Rules will come into effect for the Company and the Bank on January 1, 2015 (subject to a phase-in period).
+The Basel III Capital Rules were effective for the Company and the Bank on January 1, 2015 (subject to a phase-in period).

 The Bank is also subject to the regulatory framework for prompt corrective action.
-As of December 31, 2013 and 2012, the most recent notification from the regulatory agencies categorized the Bank as well-capitalized.
-To be categorized as well capitalized, the Bank must maintain minimum total risk-based, Tier I risk-based, and Tier I leverage ratios as set forth in the table below.
+As of December 31, 2015, the most recent notification from the regulatory agencies categorized the Bank as well-capitalized.
+To be categorized as well-capitalized, the Bank must maintain minimum total risk-based, common equity Tier I risk-based, and Tier I leverage ratios as set forth in the table below.
 There are no conditions or events since that notification that management believes have changed the Bank's category.

-Subsidiary dividends are a significant source of funds for payment of dividends by the Company to its shareholders.
-At December 31, 2013, unappropriated retained earnings of \$24,440,000 were available at the Bank for the declaration of dividends to the Company without prior approval from regulatory authorities.
+Subsidiary dividends can be a significant source of funds for payment of dividends by the Company to its shareholders.
+At December 31, 2015, unappropriated retained earnings of \$24,208,000 were available at the Bank for the declaration of dividends to the Company without prior approval from regulatory authorities.
 However, dividends paid by the Bank to the Company would be prohibited if the effect thereof would cause the Bank's capital to be reduced below applicable minimum capital requirements.

-There were no restricted funds on deposit used to meet regulatory reserve requirements at December 31, 2013 and 2012.
+There were no restricted funds on deposit used to meet regulatory reserve requirements at December 31, 2015 and 2014.

-The Company's and the Bank's actual and required capital amounts and ratios as are as follows:
+The Company's and the Bank's actual and required capital amounts and ratios are as follows (2015 Basel III rules and 2014 Basel I rules):